camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 # Bootstrap Accelerator for the C# Zeebe client

 This project is an extension of the [C# Zeebe client project](https://github.com/camunda-community-hub/zeebe-client-csharp).
-Zeebe Job handlers are automaticly recognized and bootstrapped via a [.Net HostedService](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice).
+Zeebe workers are automaticly recognized and bootstrapped via a [.Net HostedService](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice).

 Read the [Zeebe documentation](https://docs.camunda.io/docs/components/zeebe/zeebe-overview/) for more information about the Zeebe project.